soymadip/KireiSakura-Kit/docs/docs/config/reference.md

 Enable quiet mode.

-:octicons-arrow-right-16: In this mode, most of the logs are supressed & delays are removed.
+:octicons-arrow-right-16: In this mode, most of the logs are suppressed & delays are removed.

 - **Type:** bool
 - **Optional:** ✅
-- **Default:** flase
+- **Default:** false

 ---